Adrian Hope, 4th Marquess of Linlithgow: Family

 He married, thirdly, Auriol Veronica Mackeson-Sandbach, daughter of Captain Graham Lawrie Mackeson-Sandbach and Geraldine Pamela Violet Sandbach, on 1 November 1997.
 He and Auriol Veronica Mackeson-Sandbach were divorced in 2007.

 The current Marquess is expected to be succeeded by his eldest son, Andrew, Earl of Hopetoun.
 Lord Hopetoun is married to Skye Bovill, now Countess of Hopetoun.
 He is a former Page of Honour to Queen Elizabeth the Queen Mother.
-Lord and Lady Hopetoun take part in the Queen's carriage procession at Royal Ascot.
+Lord and Lady Hopetoun took part in the Queen's carriage procession at Royal Ascot.

 Lord and Lady Hopetoun live in Hopetoun House and the 4th Marquess lives on the Estate.